dominikmerges/hee-seedling-survival/README.md

 The results are published in the following article:

+*Kellner, Kenneth F., and Robert K. Swihart.
+2016.
 Timber harvest and drought interact to impact oak seedling growth and survival in the Central Hardwood Forest.
-2016.
-Ecosphere.
+Ecosphere.*